2 cups of dried sliced shiitake mushrooms

 5. Stir in pork and cook about 5-10 minutes.
 Bring soup back up to a boil and add beaten egg, stirring constantly.
-Stir in the vinegar-soy seasoning and up to an additional 1 tbsp. white pepper (according to your taste).
+Stir in the vinegar seasoning and up to an additional 1 tbsp. white pepper (according to your taste).
 Stir in cornstarch slurry and boil until soup is thickened.

 6. Pour soup into serving bowls and garnish with cilantro & scallion.
-Serve red vinegar, white pepper and sesame oil on the side, in case anyone wants to add more of these.
+Serve red and/or vinegar and white pepper in case anyone wants to add more of these.

 Add the pork to the soup and cook 5-10 minutes.